-This framework allows Balranald Shire to draw their various plans including state and federal plans together, understand how they interact so that the community can get the maximum benefits from their efforts by planning holistically and sustainably for the future.
-A Summary of the IP&R framework is given in Figure 6.
+This framework allows Balranald Shire to draw their various plans including state and federal plans together, understand how they interact so that the community can get the maximum benefits from

-Figure 6.
+Figure 7.
 A summary of the IP&R Framework.

 5.3 Condition of the Land and Structures on Adoption of the Plan of Management